 While all of that is going on, we intercut with an alien prophet on the planet Sakaar.
 He states that this particular world is in turmoil and tells of a prophecy that will bring about a warrior called “The Sakaarson” who will help in defeating a current evil & bring the kingdoms together since it’s through “his blood” that will help “restore life to all of Sakaar”.
 As if an answer to his prayers, the Hulk’s damaged spaceship arrives through the wormhole and crash-lands on the planet.

 Following the opening credits, we cut to sometime later as the Hulk emerges from the wrecked spacecraft.
 However, he’s unable to have some time to get used to his new surroundings as a large group of small bug-like aliens immediately attack him.
-Though they manage to make him bleed by stabbing his leg, the Hulk manages to fend off the beings for as long as he can.
+Though they manage to make him bleed by stabbing his leg, the Hulk is able to fend off the beings for as long as he can.

 Just then, three royal pink-skinned guards arrive as they speak in an alien language.
 From there, they fire a disk that latches onto the Hulk’s chest.
 It turns out that it injected him with talkbots that manged to help his brain understand their language as the head royal guard tells the aliens that anything valuable that arrives through the “Great Portal” ends up becoming “Imperial Property”.
 The yellow aliens reluctantly surrender their find as the Hulk rises to his feet and refuses to kneel.
 As such, the head guard fires an energy shot from his staff towards the implanted disk.
 The Hulk suddenly feels incredible pain as it ends up causing him to pass out.

 Later, Hulk wakes up inside a transport vehicle among several other alien beings.
 Due to an aftereffect of going through the wormhole and the fact that his chains were “Shadowforged”, he’s unable to break free from his bonds.
-As such, he meets up with Lavin Skee (voiced by Michael Kopsa) who tells him that they’re on their way to the coliseum where they’ll being fighting to the death.
+As such, he meets up with Lavin Skee (voiced by Michael Kopsa) who tells him that they’re on their way to the coliseum where they’ll be fighting to the death.
 However, the black alien bug named Miek (voiced by Sam Vincent) says that he’s not much of a fighter.
 Lavin counters by saying that every single prisoner must work together if they intend to see their freedom.

 As such, he draws up his battle plan.
 He’ll have the Hulk team-up with a rock monster named Korg (voiced by Kevin Michael Richardson) and serve as the group’s front line in order to weaken their adversaries.
 He then tells a gray-skinned combatant named Hiroim (voiced by Liam O’Brien) and their robotic ally named Android (voiced by Lee Tockar) that they’ll stand alongside him as the second line.
 Finally, Miek will be alongside the lone woman named Elloe Kaifi (voiced by Advah Soudack) and his fellow natives on the final line.